sybillesirky/sonicriderste_syb/README.md

-# Sonic Riders Tournament Edition
+# Sonic Riders Tournament Edition: certified bitch edition

-This repo contains a WIP decompilation and disassembly of Sonic Riders (USA), which also includes source code of Sonic Riders Tournament Edition.

-It builds the following DOL:

-main.dol: `sha1: d19be7725ff01f3cbdc61cb45b73f75068681f05`

-**NOTE:** The DOL is currently *shiftable*.
-This means you can add data anywhere you want, without it breaking the entire game.
+This is quite simply a playground for Riders modification.
+For actual progress and information, you'll want to go to [sonicriderssrte](https://github.com/RidersBoulevard/sonicriderste).

 ## Building